 Introduction

 “The Two Deaths of Mankind” is a topic that many do not fully understand.
-As we read the Scriptures, we see that God pronounced a death sentence in Eden, but we also see that all human beings die regardless of that sentence.
+As we read the Scriptures, we see that God pronounced a death sentence in Eden, but we also observe that all human beings die, regardless of that sentence.
 The Apostle Paul states that sin brings death, while the Book of Revelation mentions a second death.
 How do these ideas connect?
-What does the death that God has declared really mean?
+What does the death that God declared really mean?
 Does everyone experience both deaths?
-Throughout this study, I will explore these questions and unravel the biblical meaning behind the existence of these two deaths.
+Throughout this study, I will explore these questions and reveal the biblical understanding behind the existence of these two deaths.

 The Instruction Given in the Garden of Eden